Zhouxunzhe/TRUTH/README.md

 # TRUTH: Toward resolving Robot vision Understanding Task Hallucinations
 This is the official code for TRUTH: Toward resolving Robot vision Understanding Task Hallucinations.

+***Note***: The code was initially for resolving knowledge conflicts in Vision-Language Models with contrastive decoding, but will be revised for resolving robot vision complex scene understanding hallucination.

 ## Install

 1. **Clone this repository**